sonyarianto/jogja/README.md

 - **I want to install non-JavaScript framework.
 Can I?** You can't at the moment.
 Support for other languages/frameworks will be added in the future.
 - **Why the name is Jogja?** Jogja a.k.a Yogyakarta is the name of city in Indonesia.
 I want to make this project as a tribute to the city.

-## Known Issues

-- When we run `jogja` on the terminal with small height, the select options gets buggy and makes user experience bad.
-Still don't know to handle this.
-Quick solution is make the terminal full screen.

 ## License

 MIT